 Verve opened its heart to vulnerable children in care.

-Verve recruits foster carers for Not for Profit Charities; we know the climate we live in is challenging, especially for vulnerable children in care.
+Verve recruits foster carers for Not for Profit Charities; we know our climate is challenging, especially for vulnerable children in care.
 More importantly, we know the challenges many children in care face without foster carers, especially older children and siblings; they need foster carers now more than ever before.

-Verve Recruitment CIC screen in instead of screening out.
+Verve Recruitment CIC screens in instead of screening out.

-Too often, people with skills and experience in caring for children felt screened out rather than screened-in; subsequently, children lost these fantastic potential foster carers to children who needed them.
+Too often, people with skills and experience in caring for children felt screened out rather than screened in; subsequently, children lost these fantastic potential foster carers to children who needed them.
 More importantly, we crushed many people’s long-held fostering dreams.
-They give up because they didn’t feel valued and couldn’t get their voices heard; these are the people children need.
+They give up because they don’t feel valued and can’t get their voices heard; these are the people children need.
 We need foster carers to enable children and young people to get their voices heard too.

-Not for Profit Charities need foster carers who will stay the pace and never give up on children; because children are waiting.
+Not for Profit Charities need foster carers who will keep pace and never give up on children because children are waiting.
 They need more foster carers now than ever before; sadly, the number of children waiting for them grows, yet the number of new foster carers decreases.

-We need people who can open their hearts to fostering; if you have thought about fostering and want to know more, get in touch, please.
+We need people who can open their hearts to fostering; if you have thought about fostering and want to know more, please get in touch.

 Foster carers and their Charities have a shared ethos.

 Many “Not for Profit” Fostering charities do not have vast numbers of Foster carers.
-They have smaller numbers of foster carers who have outstanding skills in caring for children.
+They have fewer foster carers with outstanding skills in caring for children.
 More importantly, they have foster carers with skills, kindness, compassion and time to dedicate to children when they are vulnerable.
 Foster carers who represent charities are valued partners.
-They have a shared ethos; they share similar values, and as a result, strong fostering partnerships begin.
+They have a shared ethos; they share similar values, so strong fostering partnerships begin.